-Grandparent's Rights in Dunedin & Tampa, FL
+Grandparent's Rights in the Dunedin, Clearwater & Tampa, FL area

 If you are a Grandparent in the State of Florida, I am willing to bet you have been told that Grandparents have no rights in Florida.
 This is not exactly true.
 The theory behind Grandparents no having rights with regard to grandchildren is that the parents of that child should have the right to decide how to raise that child.
 If the parent does not want the child to have a relationship with the Grandparent, why should the Government get in the way?
 Shouldn't a parent have the right to lawfully raise their child in any way they see fit?
 This is the logic behind Grandparents not having rights.
 But, as with anything in the law, there are exceptions.